City to Cascades: A Perfect Weekend

 One of my favorite visits to Green Lakes was while there was still some snow on the ground in the higher elevations.
 I took my packraft with me (a 6lb inflatable boat) to the lake and slid into the water from a snowy bank.
 I also had a beer with me that I stashed in a floating ice chuck in the lake for a tasty beverage later.
 Bringing a beer on a hike is always a good idea, especially since many Central Oregon breweries are canning now.
-Try Goodlife Brewing’s Sweet As, their pacific ale in a can.
-After basking in the sun and letting the sweat dry, it’s time to head back down the trail.
+(Worthy Brewing’s Prefunk is a great choice.)

 If you are a bit tired and sore from the hike, head to the Old St. Francis School soaking pool at McMenamins in downtown Bend.
 The heated pool is garnished with colorful tile work, and with the open ceiling, is reminiscent of a Turkish Bath house.
 It is the perfect way to unwind after your trip to the mountains.

 One final beer or two is in order from their back bar, O’Kanes.
 Sometimes referred to as the whisky or cigar bar, this little grotto has fire pits, outdoor seating and a selection of beverages ranging from their own beers and wines to whiskies.
 If you decide to order some food, try the Cajun Tots.
 Haven’t had a tot since grade school?
 These are much improved with cajun seasoning and are served with ranch dressing.
 You are welcome!